 Organise notes in folders on iCloud.com

 You can organise your notes by keeping them in folders.
-In addition to folders you create, Notes creates the following folders automatically:
+You can create your own folders, and Notes creates the following folders automatically:

 All iCloud: shows notes from all folders except the Recently Deleted folder.

-Notes: Contains notes that you haven’t moved to folders you created or aren’t in the Recently Deleted folder.
+Notes: contains notes that you have not moved to folders you created or are not in the Recently Deleted folder.

-Recently Deleted: contains notes you deleted in the last 30 days.
+Recently Deleted: contains notes you have deleted in the last 30 days.

 Create a folder

-In Notes on iCloud.com, click the Add Folder button at the bottom of the folder list.
+In Notes on iCloud.com, click New Folder at the bottom of the folder list.

 Your folder appears alphabetically in the folder list.